 The rich people lived in sprawling bungalows.
 But more than 70% of the working people lived in the thickly populated chawls of Bombay.
 About 90% of millworkers used to live in Girangaon.
 This was not more than 15 minutes’ walk from the mills.

 A chawl was a multi-storeyed structure.
 These houses were usually owned by private landlords.
 Each chawl was divided into smaller one-room tenements.
 The tenements had no private toilets.
 The rent was so high that people were forced to share a tenement with relatives or caste fellows.

-Since homes were small; so streets and neighbourhoods became the place for various activities; like cooking washing and sleeping.
+Since homes were small, streets and neighborhoods became the place for various activities like cooking washing and sleeping.
 Liquor shops and akharas came up in any empty spot.
 Street entertainers and hawkers also used those empty spaces.

 People from the lower castes found it difficult to find housing.
 These people were kept out of many chawls.
 They often had to live in shelters made of corrugated sheets, leaves or bamboo poles.

 The City of Bombay Improvement Trust was established in 1898.
 Its focus was clearing poorer homes out of the city centre.
 In 1918, about 64,000 people were evicted from their homes but only 14,000 were rehabilitated.
 A Rent Act was passed in 1918, in an effort to keep the rents under control.
 But this led to a severe housing crisis because landlords withdrew houses from the market.